The City’s Water Supply….and YOU!

 What Do Water Softeners Have To Do With The TDS Problem?

-Many citizens’ water softeners are still treating water with the same levels of salt required to treat ground water.
-These excess salts are harmful to helpful bacteria that helps remove the harmful organic matter from wastewater at the treatment plant.
-This salty water ends up in our creeks, rivers and lakes, where high TDS levels can have a negative impact on aquatic wildlife.
+Many citizens’ water softeners are still treating water with the same levels of salt required to treat groundwater.
+These excess salts are harmful to helpful bacteria that help remove the harmful organic matter from wastewater at the treatment plant.
+This salty water ends up in our creeks, rivers, and lakes, where high TDS levels can have a negative impact on aquatic wildlife.

 Overuse Could Cost City Millions

 If TDS levels are not voluntarily decreased quickly, the City will have to take alternative actions.
 Because salt is already dissolved in the wastewater when it arrives at the treatment plant, it is not removed in the current wastewater cleansing process.
 Therefore, the Texas Commission on Environmental Quality (TCEQ) will require the City to install a $15 million treatment system to remove the excess salt.
 Citizens will likely experience a rate increase to cover the cost.

 The solution is simple and straightforward.
 Citizens can do their part to reduce the excessive salt levels in the wastewater by adjusting water softener settings to the correct dosage levels.
 Reducing amounts of salt used will, in turn, decrease the amount of total dissolved solids that end up in the wastewater at our treatment facility.
 As a City of Pflugerville wastewater customer, you may see money saved on softener salt per month as well as on the electricity and water you are conserving by not operating your water softener as frequently.
 You may even decide upon further consideration that a water softener is no longer necessary in your household.

 In order to encourage responsible water softener use, the City of Pflugerville has instituted a Water Softener Replacement Rebate Program.
 Citizens replacing their timer-based softener with a new one that operates on a demand basis, after October 1, 2007, will receive a $200 rebate.